-Latin I is a full-year course introducing students to the Latin language, including basic grammar and vocabulary.
+Latin I A introduces students to the Latin language, including basic grammar and vocabulary.
 No previous experience of Latin is needed.
-Latin I begins the process of developing the skills of reading Latin and of translating it into English.
-Latin I also introduces students to Greco-Roman culture, literature, history, and mythology.
-In addition, students will take the National Latin Exam.
+Latin I A begins the process of developing the skills of reading Latin and of translating it into English.
+Grammatical topics include the present system of verbs, three declensions, and noun-adjective agreement.
+Latin I A also introduces students to Greco-Roman culture and mythology by offering the students the opportunity to translate texts based on the Odyssey.